OmeLuuk/grepo_admin_helper/README.md

 - **Takeover Attempt Identification**: Highlights rows where takeover attempts have occurred.
 - **Interactive UI**: Provides a user-friendly popup interface within the game environment, complete with folding and filter options.
 - **City Details**: Offers an option to view detailed attack information on a city-by-city basis.
+- **Player Data Copy Functionality**: Includes a feature to copy a player's attack log data to the clipboard for easy reporting and documentation.

 ## Installation